karanpratapsingh/learn-go/README.md

 }
 ```

-_Notice how the package name is the last name of the import path_
+_Notice how the package name is the last name of the import path._

 We can import multiple packages as well like this.